logoraz/guixos-stumpwm/README.md

 Note: I am currently working to generalize this to define machine and user specific variables in one place...

-Now we are ready to install GuixOS StumpWM ("Crystallized Momentum"):
+Now we are ready to install GuixOS StumpWM ("Crystallized Momentum"), enter the following command when logged into your initial WM (my case EXWM) using eshell (doesn't work in a TTY perhaps need to pass sudo -E):

 ```bash